londonmeanswild/museum-experience/_posts/2018-10-24-revised-ci-review.md

 9. How often are the tasks performed?
 ⋅⋅⋅ Curators are designing new exhibits about 2-3 times a year, it depends on the scope of the project.
 10. What are the time constraints on the tasks?
 ⋅⋅⋅ WCMA is small, and exhibits must change in order to keep new visitors coming.
 Chad said that WCMA curators have a quick exhibit turnover and spend around 4 months (if Landon's memory serves us correctly) curating an exhibit.
-Once the exhibit is curated, installed, and live, then it's on to a new project.
+Once the exhibit is curated, installed, and live, then it's on to a new project. **We are focusing on real-time reporting of data to curators, with features that allow curators to examine feedback over different timespans.**
 11. What happens when things go wrong?
 ⋅⋅⋅ Museum visitors leave exhibits feeling frustrated, confused, and disengaged.
 However, "most of the feedback U2 receives is positive, which made him worry that people who are confused or frustrated aren’t expressing this information to him."